neutronX/django-markdownx/docs/src/js/events.rst

 Events
 ======

-Each **MarkdownX** jQuery object triggers a number of basic events.
-To handle events in JavaScript, you may take advantage of events listeners.
+Some **MarkdownX** processes trigger events that may be utilized for to different purposes.
+To handle such events in JavaScript, you may take advantage of event listeners as exemplified below.

 ----